Niyudi/chem-sim-lab-old/README.md

 # chem-sim-lab
-A collection of simulation for chemistry educational purposes.
+A collection of chemistry simulations for educational purposes.